NYPL/libbib/README.md

 ## Description
-An R package providing functions for for validating and normalizing bibliographic codes such as ISBN, ISSN, and LCCN.
-Includes functions to translate Call numbers (Library of Congress and Dewey Decimal) to their subject classifications or subclassifications.
-Also provides various loadable data files such call number / subject crosswalks and code
+An R package providing WorldCat API communication, functions for validating and normalizing bibliographic codes such as ISBN; ISSN; and LCCN, translation from call numbers (Library of Congress and Dewey Decimal) to their subject classifications or subclassifications, and other related utilities helpful for assessment librarians.
+Also provides various loadable data files such call number / subject crosswalks and code tables.

 Speed of execution and robustness are priorities in this package.
 To the end of optimizing speed and efficiency, careful consideration